By Dr. Jonathan Ford

 I recently attended the ADA New Dentist Conference in Denver.
-The conference had a great mix of continuing education for the young dentist. including a special emphasis on leadership development.
-Here is part one of the leadership skills that I learned at the ADA New Dentist Conference—I’ll post part two next week.
+The conference had a great mix of continuing education for the young dentist, including a special emphasis on leadership development.
+Here is part two of the leadership skills that I learned at the ADA New Dentist Conference—read part one here.

 Dr. Jonathan Ford is a general dentist in Huntington Beach, California.
 He served as the New Dentist Co-Chair for the Orange County Dental Society in 2011 and 2012.
 He currently serves on the Council for Endorsed Programs for the California Dental Association.
 You can reach him by emailing him at firstname.lastname@example.org.